StackVista/stackstate-docs/use/checks-and-monitors/add-a-monitor.md

 {% endtab %}
 {% endtabs %}

-Once reapplied, the updated Monitor definition will be in effect.
-If the `intervalSeconds` property has been modified, the execution freequency of the Monitor will be adjusted accordingly.
+Once reapplied, the updated monitor definition will be in effect.
+If the `intervalSeconds` property has been modified, the execution frequency of the monitor will be adjusted accordingly.

-## Disable a Monitor
+## Disable a monitor

 Monitors can be disabled by removing them.
-Once a Monitor to be disabled is identified, either by inspecting the definition of a Monitor available under the context menu of a Monitor result panel, or otherwise by obtaining the Monitors identifier, a dedicated CLI command can be used to remove it:
+Once a monitor to be disabled is identified, either by inspecting the definition of a monitor available under the context menu of a monitor result panel, or otherwise by obtaining the Monitors identifier, a dedicated CLI command can be used to remove it:

 {% tabs %}
 {% tab title="CLI: sts (new)" %}